- Aug. 2, 2024

 Flexibility

-Developers can work with their preferred front-end technologies, leveraging modern approaches such as Jamstack.
+Developers can work with their preferred front-end technologies, leveraging modern approaches like Jamstack.
 You can combine the headless capabilities of your DXP with your ecommerce platform to introduce jamstack ecommerce.
-Thanks to the API-based architecture, the DXP is open to all technologies - including future technologies which do not even exist yet.
+Thanks to the API-based architecture, the DXP is open to all technologies - including future technologies that do not exist yet.

 Omnichannel Experiences